Skip to content

 CI/CD Pipeline

-This document describes the continuous integration and deployment pipeline for the Maricusco trading system.
+This document describes the continuous integration and deployment pipeline for the Redhound trading system.

 Overview

-The project uses GitHub Actions for CI/CD with a comprehensive pipeline that ensures code quality, security, and reliability before deployment.
+The project uses GitHub Actions for CI/CD with an optimized two-tier pipeline:

 Pipeline Architecture